 Oregon Grape is native to the Pacific Northwest and can be found on all of the coast.
 To make tea, simmer a small amount of dried, coarsely chopped root in 1 cup of water for 10 to 15 minutes.
 Strain out the leftover root.
 The tea has been used in the treatment of liver and kidney troubles, rheumatism, arthritis, hepatitis, jaundice, syphilis, anemia, constipation, and uterine diseases.
 Dried root mixed with rubbing alcohol can be used externally to treat skin diseases such as eczema, acne, herpes, and psoriasis.
 Read More….

-There several types of Plantain that grows on the coast of BC.
+There are several types of Plantain that grow on the coast of BC.
 I have used it on bee stings since I was a little boy.
 It draws the poison right out when you rub fresh plantain leaves on a string.
-Plantain is effective as a detoxifier for the body and is a remedy for colds, flu, coughs, congestion, bronchitis, hoarseness, fevers, sinusitis, ulcers, irritable bowel, diarrhea, intestinal complaints, kidney stones, hay fever, asthma, emphysema and as a blood sugar stabilizer for diabetics.
+Plantain is effective as a detoxifier for the body and is a remedy for colds, flu, coughs, congestion, bronchitis, hoarseness, fevers, sinusitis, ulcers, irritable bowel, diarrhea, intestinal complaints, kidney stones, hay fever, asthma, emphysema, and as a blood sugar stabilizer for diabetics.
 Read More….

 Self-heal grows on all of the BC Coast.
 This plant is known as a heal-all and cure-all plant.
 It is related to the mint plant and like the other mints, once you plant it, you never have to plant it again.
 The plant spreads by underground stems that spread in every direction.
 It has a widespread reputation for keeping people well during an outbreak of infectious disease.
 This is one of those plants you should ingest on a steady basis.
 Read More….

-The Silverweed plant native to the Pacific Northwest and thrives in many areas on Vancouver Island.
+The Silverweed plant is native to the Pacific Northwest and thrives in many areas on Vancouver Island.
 The leaves were used to soothe aching feet.
 Silverweed was made into a tea-like infusion and used to cure menstrual cramps and indigestion and if honey is added it can be used as a gargle for the easing of sore throats.
-The silverweed has also been used to treat mouth ulcers, toothache, jaundice and stomach problems, piles, eye inflammation and many more medicinal uses.
+The silverweed has also been used to treat mouth ulcers, toothache, jaundice and stomach problems, piles, eye inflammation, and many more medicinal uses.
 Read More….

 Sitka Mountain Ash

-An infusion of Sitka Mountain Ash can be given to young children with bed wetting problems as treatment of weak kidneys in order to stop the frequent urination.
+An infusion of Sitka Mountain Ash can be given to young children with bedwetting problems as treatment of weak kidneys in order to stop frequent urination.
 An infusion of the root and branch bark has been drunk in the treatment of stomach problems and rheumatism it can also be used externally as a bath for treating rheumatism.
 A concoction of the root and branch bark makes a soothing eyewash.
 The bark can be chewed as a treatment for colds.
 Read More….

 The roots of the skunk cabbage plant have been used to treat respiratory ailments, including hay fever, asthma, whooping cough, bronchial problems, and mucous congestion.
 It is helpful for nervous disorders, spasmodic problems, rheumatism, and dropsy.
-Some first peoples boiled the root hairs to make a wash for stopping external bleeding.
+Some first people boiled the root hairs to make a wash for stopping external bleeding.
 Read More….